0kmMobi/IoT_DoorAlarm/README.md

-# The 'Door alert' IoT controller
+# The 'Door alarm' IoT controller

-This 'Door alert' controller is part of smart home infrastructure.
+This 'Door alarm' controller is part of smart home infrastructure.

 [To manage the IoT devices of this smart home system, there is a special mobile cross-platform application](https://github.com/0kmMobi/iots_manager).